brentrichards/MIMIC-IV-Win/README.md

 ## Build the database
 This is often seen as the confusing part, as it needs some command line work.
 However if you use the SQL shell/command box, it becomes somewhat more straight forward.
+Then follwo the instructions here https://www.programmersought.com/article/97578529676/ - copy and paste in to the SQL shell, careful to follow the sequence.
+The basic sequence is:
+1. log in to the server (accept the default by simply pressing 'enter' until asked for the password, then 'postgres' as above if you have kept this
+2. create the database, and switch to it (CREATE DATABASE mimic OWNER postgres;) (\c mimic;)
+3. create a schema to get started (CREATE SCHEMA mimiciv;) - you will use this later when building the materialised views
+4. set a search path (set search_path to mimiciv;)  - note you will need to repeat this if you get stuck and log out.
+5. create the tables and schema (\i E:/postgres/create.sql) - make sure this is the correct directory for you
+6. set to stop on error (\set ON_ERROR_STOP 1)
+7. set the direcotry where your compressed mimic files are stored (\set mimic_data_dir 'E:/postgres/MIMICIV') - this directory is referenced in the build sql files.
+Make sure that you change this to where your files are stored.
+Note that it is also important that you keep the original sub-directory structure of the downloaded zip file containing the MIMIC data files.
+8. now build the database (\i E:/postgres/load_7z.sql) - again make sure you have the right directory for your files here.
+9. Wait......
+It takes 1.5-2 hours, depending on your computer and drive speed.
+Some tables take >20min to build  - chartevents has over 300 million rows, so understandable.
+There are 27 tables to build.
+You will be returned to the command line
+10. Now build the indexes (\i E:/postgres/index.sql).
+Again this will take considerable time - 20-30 min.
+11. Once completed, close the SQL window, open PGAdmin, log in to the database, and check everything is there.
+To check it is working, simply right-click on any of the tables, and look at the top 100 rows (it will create a simple SELECT statement).
+12. Well done!

+# Using the Concepts
+The concepts included in the normal downloads (https://github.com/MIT-LCP/mimic-iv) are a series of SQL files that have been written to help with some of the more standard questions - e.g. use of vasopressors or antibiotics.
+These have been brought together from a number of sources, so not all the SQL code works within Postgres (yes there are different 'dialects' of SQL).
+Also, a number of these files reference 'mimic_derived' - a database written from the original MIMIC that included many of the queries, to allow secondary and tertiary queries to occur of the dataset.
+The MIMIC-derived dataset is not available for MIMIC-IV.
+However, the functionality can be reporduced by using materialised views within MIMIC IV, and I have included the code in this repo (in fact the main reason for this repo).
+Note that given that some of the views build on other views, it is important to run these initially in order.
+Once these views are created, you can then go back to the primary SQL queries and run these, along with modifications as you wish.
+I have chosen to use materialised views as some of the base queries take 10-20 min to run - so better in a view.
+Given that MIMIC is often accessed in a time-limited environment (datathon), the time saving can be significant.